|Blood Group Antigen Gene Mutation Database|

 P. Borst and R. Oude Elferink.
 Mammalian ABC transporters In health and disease.
 Ann.
 Rev. Biochem.
 2002, 71;537-592; Saison et al. Null alleles of ABCG2 encoding the breast cancer resistance protein define the new blood group system Junior.
 Nature Genetics.
 2012, 44:174-177; Zelinski et al. ABCG2 null alleles define the JR(a-) blood group phenotype.
 Nature Genetics.
 2012, 44:131-132.

-New PubMed entries with the terms Junior or JR and blood from the last 30 days.
+New PubMed entries with the terms Junior and blood from the last 30 days.

-NCBI Book Sections with the terms Junior or JR and blood.
+NCBI Book Sections with the terms Junior and blood.

 Olga O. Blumenfeld, Dept. of Biochemistry, Albert Einstein College of Medicine, New York, N.Y., 10461.